top of page

 1885 & 1910 - Safed

 Kiddush cups are used on the Shabbat and religious Holidays for blessings recited over wine or grape juice.
 Kiddush cups form Safed are famous Judaica.
 Many kiddush cups were brought without decoration from Europe.
 Often they were engraved in Safed in Eretz Israel with vignettes of Holy sites.
-The earliest dated cup is from 1881 and the links are provided for a kiddush cup from 1885 and one from 1910, both from Safed.
+The earliest dated cup is from 1881 and the links are provided for a kiddush cup from 1885, and one from 1910, both from Safed.
+Another Kiddush cup from the late 19th century also originates from Israel.

 kiddush cups